-Uniforms: Scouts and Scouters are required to wear the official B.S.A. field (Class-A) uniform to dinner each evening.
+Uniforms: Scouts and Scouters are required to wear the official B.S.A.
+Field Uniform to dinner each evening.
 Uniforms should be worn properly with shirts tucked in.
-During other times, Scouts should dress in activity (Class-B) uniform or other appropriate attire for their activities.
+During other times, Scouts should dress in Activity Uniform or other appropriate attire for their activities.
 Uniformed troops will get extra credit towards Honor Troop and Super Troop recognition.

-Camp Dress Code: During times other than evening flags and dinner, Scouts should dress in activity (Class-B) uniform or other modest, non-revealing attire appropriate for their activities.
+Camp Dress Code: During times other than evening flags and dinner, Scouts should dress in Activity Uniform or other modest, non-revealing attire appropriate for their activities.
 Yoga pants, tights, and biking shorts should not be worn.
 Appropriate swimwear for females are one-piece, lifeguard style swim suits and for males are shorts (not brief) style trunks.

-Quiet Hours: Quiet hours start at 10:00 pm with the sounding of Taps.
+Quiet Hours: Quiet hours start at 10:00 pm with the sounding of taps.
 After this time, until reveille, all Scouts and leaders should be in their campsite.
 In the event that your unit needs assistance after this time, please contact your Commissioner or a Camp Staff member.